-The post-secondary education program includes courses offered to inmates who have completed high school equivalency requirements and are seeking to enhance their marketable skills.
+The Post-Secondary Education program includes courses offered to those who have completed high school equivalency requirements and are seeking to enhance their marketable skills.
 College level classes are provided by credentialed instructors from the community who deliver coursework leading to either the Associates or Bachelor's degree.
 Specific prerequisites for each program are determined by the school providing the service.